An unexpected power outage can present a nightmare scenario to any business that does not have a reliable call center disaster recovery plan in place.

 Furthermore, establishing a dedicated disaster recovery team will help you keep your call center running as smoothly as possible during unexpected events.
 Making this kind of training a regular practice will make all the difference.

-Creating a preparedness plan in the event of a power outage is no small feat, but it’s definitely worth the effort: you’ll not only be able to quickly bring your business operations back up to normal after an incident, but also enhance your customer experience reputation by keeping your customers proactively updated.
+Creating a solid plan in the event of a power outage is no small feat but it’s definitely worth the effort: you’ll not only be able to quickly bring your business operations back up to normal after an incident, but also enhance your customer experience reputation by keeping your customers proactively updated.